 The 'EFTPOS' system allows you to pay for goods or services without using cash.
 Money is electronically transferred from your account to the person selling you the goods or services.
 Its full name is 'electronic funds transfer at point of sale'.

-Electronic payment
+Electronic Payment

-Electronic payments are payments you make using Internet Banking, goMoney, Phone Banking, ANZ Direct Online, payments we make for you electronically, including automatic payments, bill payments, tax payments, and funds transfers.
+Electronic payments are payments you make using Internet Banking, goMoney, or Phone Banking, or payments we make for you electronically, including automatic payments, bill payments, tax payments, and funds transfers.
 Electronic payments don't include contactless payments.